mozilla/data-docs/src/concepts/metric_hub.md

 # This is used to determine the method of aggregation to be applied.
 # Either "scalar" or "histogram".
 # scalar = a single value is returned
-# histogram = an array of histograms is returned
+# histogram = an array of scalars is returned
 type = "scalar"

 # A friendly metric name displayed in dashboards.